 Reply: Pacifists might reply to this sort of objection by delving deeper into the requirements of both religious faith and ethics.
 This objection is tied to a much larger problem of coordinating the demands of ordinary political life with the requirements of morality and religion.
 Christian pacifists will reply to the “bad theology” objection by focusing on the message of Jesus in the Gospels; and they will argue, as John Howard Yoder does, that just war theory is a later development of a lapsed sort of “Constantinian” (or Augustinian) Christianity.
 Moreover, Christian pacifists will argue that pacifism is part of a religious worldview that looks beyond a materialistic defense of the finite goods of this world.
 For religiously oriented pacifists in many traditions, a commitment to nonviolence is tied to the attempt to see through the vanity of temporal things.
 Nonreligious pacifists will reply to this objection by clarifying the importance of clean hands in morality.
 Absolutists will claim that we have an obligation to uphold the requirements of morality and keep our hands as clean as possible.
 They will also claim that the world would be a better place if everyone took this obligation seriously and refused to compromise with evil.

 Reply: One way that a pacifist may reply to this objection is to focus on pacifism as a skeptical political stance about war.
 Some political pacifists do allow for personal self-defense and defense of loved-ones while remaining skeptical of war as a social movement.
 Another way that a pacifist may reply is to focus on consequences and argue that war produces more negative consequences than nonviolence.
 Against Narveson, the pacifist might argue that pacifism is no more contradictory than the idea that we might kill in order to defend life.
 Deontological pacifists will also reply that while they do value a just and tranquil social order, and may even be willing to die in defense of such as just order, their basic principles prohibit them from killing in its defense.
 A pacifist might further reply to this objection by arguing that the idea that war can be used to defend the innocent is also imprudent and unwise.
 Pacifists will argue that nonviolent means of defending the just political order are the best means to be employed in practice because they remain consistent with the ideals of justice and order that are to be defended.
+This claim about the unity of means and ends can be used to argue against the Fanon/Marcuse justification of violence in insurrection by noting a contradiction in revolutionaries using violence to oppose the violence of oppressive states.
+A pacifist might add that history shows that violent revolution often either escalates or provokes more oppression.
 With regard to humanitarian intervention, some deontological pacifists will worry that interventions by outsiders will run counter to the national right to self-determination.
 And more prudentially minded pacifists will worry that humanitarian intervention will produce resistance and an escalation of violence that will undermine the long-term goals of political stabilization, justice, and reconciliation.
 Finally, the pacifist might also appeal to the tragic element in human life: that we often have to make tragic choices in which there is no genuinely good alternative.
 When confronted with such tragic conflicts, the pacifist will argue that we should err on the side of peace and take care that we do no harm.
 The examples of King and Gandhi may in fact require careful historical analysis; and different historical circumstances will require different sorts of nonviolent action.
 But, for the pacifist, history shows us the horror of war; and the success of Gandhi and King reminds us that there is an alternative.
 Finally, a pacifist might also point out that the long term goal of a transformation beyond war is shared by a variety of people, including those who are reluctant to call themselves pacifists.
 As Obama pointed out in his Nobel Peace Prize speech, even if war may be necessary, it is also “at some level an expression of human folly.”
 Pacifists usually deny that war is necessary.
 But they agree that war is usually an expression of human folly.

 - Alexandra, Andrew, 2003.
 “Political Pacifism”, Social Theory and Practice, 29 (4): 589–606.